Skip to main content

 }

 When a user logs in, you want AppsFlyer to know who they are so you can match events to real users.
-Add this after your login flow and check that the event shows up in the Live Event Viewer with the customer user ID attached:
+Add this after your login flow and confirm the event shows up in the Live Event Viewer with the customer user ID attached.

 const isDespia = navigator.userAgent.toLowerCase().includes('despia')